cotko/xdg-open-browser/README.md

 # XDG Open Browser

-A script sitting in front of `xdg-open` allowing for setting up the rules what browser should links be opened in based on application/process that requested url to be opened
+A script sitting in front of `xdg-open` allowing for setting up the rules what browser should links be opened in based on domain or application/process that requested url to be opened

-For any application/process it's possible to
+For any domain or application/process it's possible to
 - set what browser should be used for opening links
 - being asked what browser to open the link in
 - specify a custom script that resolves the browser or handles the url on its own